 device, the homopolar generator is not as weird as it first seems.

-Note that these are all UNTRIED THOUGHT EXPERIMENTS.
-There is a small
+Note that these are all untested thought-experiments.
+There is

 chance that the HPG does not work as I describe above, and that there is a

 true anomaly here.
 If the mechanical energy input to a homopolar generator

 is not in perfect 1:1 proportion to its heat output, then there are

 There is a chance that the device of fig. 1c will not create